rufilboss/100DaysOfDevOps/Day 43 - Introduction to EC2/day43.md

 * Elastic IP Address(EIP): It’s a public IPv4 address designed for dynamic cloud mapping.
 We can attach our instance to EIP that was created only with a private IP address.
 The advantage of EIP that in the case of any instance failure we can detach it and attach it to the new instance.

+* User-Data: Using user-data we can add our own custom script during EC2 instance creation.